-Abortion, in general, is legal in California and throughout the United States.
+Abortion, in general, is legal under California state law and throughout the United States.
 However, California law places some limits on when a pregnant woman can terminate her pregnancy.
 Specifically, a woman can get an abortion up until her fetus becomes viable.
 And only qualified medical providers are allowed to perform legal abortions.
 If an abortion is performed outside the legal parameters, it can lead to criminal charges.

 1. What is an abortion?